PointNorm: Dual Normalization is All You Need for Point Cloud Analysis: Related Work

-The attempt to extract global geometry in point cloud is predominantly inspired by the success of non-local network \cite{wang2018non} in 2D image processing.
+The attempt to incorporate global geometry in point cloud analysis is predominantly inspired by the success of non-local network \cite{wang2018non} in 2D image processing.
 The main challenge of point cloud global geometry extraction is how to effectively aggregate the local and the global features \cite{xiang2021walk, guo2020deep}.
-To this end, PointASNL \cite{yan2020pointasnl} introduces a local-nonlocal module with adaptive sampling to capture both the local and global dependencies of the sampled point.
-MeshWalker \cite{lahav2020meshwalker} utilizes random walks along the mesh surfaces to explore the local and global geometry.
-In contrast, CurveNet \cite{xiang2021walk} develops a curve-based guided walk strategy to group and aggregate local and non-local point features.
-The aforementioned methods require sophisticated searching and optimization to extract and aggregate the local and global features, leading to poor inference latency.
-In comparison, the proposed PointNorm is quite efficient because it only needs normalization operations using global points (i.e., all points) for calculating the standard deviation.
+To this end, PointASNL \cite{yan2020pointasnl} presents a local-nonlocal module with adaptive sampling to capture the local and global dependencies of the sampled point.
+MeshWalker \cite{lahav2020meshwalker} explores local and global geometry through random walks along the mesh surfaces.
+CurveNet \cite{xiang2021walk} develops a curve-based guided walk strategy to group and aggregate local-nonlocal point features.

+The local and global approaches mentioned above require advanced searching and optimization to collect and combine features, causing poor inference latency.
+In comparison, the proposed PointNorm enjoys excellent computational efficiency because it only needs normalization operations using the mean of the local points and the standard deviation of the global points (i.e., all points).